garrandall/popular-music-data/tracks/versace-on-the-floor-bruno-mars.md

 So, baby, let's just turn down the lights
 And close the door
-Oooh I love that dress
+Oh I love that dress
 But you won't need it anymore
 No, you won't need it no more
 Let's just kiss 'til we're naked, baby

 Versace on the floor
-Oooh take it off for me, for me, for me, for me now, girl Versace on the floor
+Oh take it off for me, for me, for me, for me now, girl Versace on the floor
-Oooh take it off for me, for me, for me, for me now, girl
+Oh take it off for me, for me, for me, for me now, girl

 Now I unzip the back to watch it fall